4rft5/LastFM-API-Proxy/README.md

 <summary>Disclaimer</summary>
 This container was partially written with Claude.ai as part of a college Python assignment to use AI in part to make an API "do something useful".
 I wouldn't recommend exposing this container to the open internet.

-I do not have any affilication or connection to LastFM Ltd, CBS Interactive or Paramount.
+I do not have any affiliation with or connection to LastFM Ltd, CBS Interactive or Paramount.
 Use at your own risk.
 </details>

 # Installation